 Trigger - The rifle will fire when the safety button is disengaged (the red band will be visible) and the trigger is pulled.
 The trigger pull has been set at the at factory, in accordance with international safety standards.
-Any adjustment in the parts of the safety mechanism, trigger assembly or disconnector, should be made by the factory, or by a qualified gunsmith, in order to ensure the safety of the rifle.
+Any adjustment in the parts of the safety mechanism, trigger assembly or disconnector, should be made by the factory, or by a qualied gunsmith, in order to ensure the safety of the rifle.
 Never put your finger on the trigger if you are not ready to fire at the target.

-Receiver: The receiver is milled to accept standard 3/8" scope mounts, and as the rear sight leaf may be tilted forward, it is possible to install optics with objective diameters up to 32mm without removing the rear sight on Trakr .22LR rifles.
-The Trakr .22WRM and Trakr .17HMR receivers are tapped for Weaver-style mounts (included).
+Receiver - The receiver is milled to accept standard 3/8" scope mounts, and as the rear sight leaf may be tilted forward, it is possible to install optics with objective diameters up to 32mm without removing the rear sight.